nitwit-se/notes/content/posts/20230810094858-combinating_the_technical_interview.md

 By Mark Dixon
 #### _____

 This note is more a homage to the excellent series of of [blog entries by Aphyr](https://aphyr.com/tags/interviews) parodying coding interviews.
-The original is leagues beyond anything I could ever hope to accomplish, but after a number of coding sessions trying to get to the bottom of some combinator programming in Julia I could't resist the urge to use it here.
+The original is leagues beyond anything I could ever hope to accomplish, but after a number of coding sessions trying to get to the bottom of some combinator programming in Julia I could't resist the urge to use it here:
 ## SKIing on the Technical Interview

 You trail behind Tim into the brightly illuminated chamber.
 A tad too radiant for your preferences, you sense a wave of apprehensive dread beginning to surge.
 Perhaps the whispers you've heard about this small tribe hold truth - your instincts urge you to retreat, but Tim is swifter and ushers you towards a chair.